rhdtownsend/mesa-summer-school-2019/source/minilab-2.rst

   History_Panels1_other_yaxis_name(2) = ''
   History_Panels1_other_ymin(2) = 0

+(Here, the first line indicate where in the existing grid layout to place the history panel; the subsequent lines specify what to plot in the panel).

 Now re-run the ZAMS-to-TAMS evolution, and consider the following questions:

   - Why do the mode periods get longer for the most of the run --- but